theod2/nd-btns/README.md

 # nd-btns
-**Chrome extension that adds quick delete buttons on the question page, in order to moderate more quickly**
+**Chrome extension that adds quick delete buttons on the question page and remove some useless elements in order to moderate more quickly**
 ![Screenshot](https://raw.githubusercontent.com/theodrf/nd-btns/main/icons/screenshot.png)

 ## Works on :